-Hans Solo of Star Wars could learn a thing or two from Firstin Guide, the tough, wise-cracking rebel leader who’s light years ahead of his time—and about to lead his crew into a battle that’s Beyond All Weapons.
-Because the force is most assuredly with Firstin.
+Firsten Guide is a tough, wise-cracking rebel leader who's light years ahead of his time—and about to lead his crew into a battle that's Beyond All Weapons.

 Escape, however, is not enough.
-Firstin wants revenge.
+Firsten wants revenge.
 But the universe is full of unexpected twists and turns.
-Just as Prometheus flew too close to the sun, Firstin will soon discover that when you break the laws of physics, you can get burned.
+Just as Prometheus flew too close to the sun, Firsten will soon discover that when you attempt to break the laws of physics, you can get burned.

 Beyond All Weapons Glossary

 Stories from the Golden Age reflect the words and expressions used in the 1930s and 1940s, adding unique flavor and authenticity to the tales.
 While a character’s speech may often reflect regional origins, it also can convey attitudes common in the day.
 So that readers can better grasp such cultural and historical terms, uncommon words or expressions of the era, the following glossary has been provided.

 aiguillette: a decorative cord with hanging points worn on the shoulder of some military uniforms.

 Alpha Centauri: the triple-star system that is closest to the Earth.

 batteries: groups of large-caliber weapons used for combined action.

 bilged out: failed in one’s studies and resigned under compulsion.